M-HT/SR/games/Albion/release/linux/readme-Linux.txt

 Enhanced 3D rendering
 ---------------------
-Enhanced 3D rendering renders the 3d part of the game in double resolution, instead of rendering it in the original resolution and then scaling it.
+Enhanced 3D rendering renders the 3d part of the game in double (or more) resolution, instead of rendering it in the original resolution and then scaling it.
+Rendering in more than double resolution is only available in advanced scaling mode.
 There are some minor issues:
  - it works best when the 3D window size is set to 100%
  - when toggling scaling or enhanced 3D rendering and the game is in 3D mode